ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S24/slides.md

 - __Step-down method:__ I will not ask you about the step-down method.
 Beyond asking you what is wrong with it.
-  - This method is 'unstable', 'indeterminate' or 'inaccurate', because the same underlying economics can produce very different numbers depending on the order in which you allocate the costs.
+  - This method is 'unstable', 'indeterminate' or 'imprecise', because the same underlying economics can produce very different numbers depending on the order in which you allocate the costs.
 There is no theoretical reason to prefer one order over the other.